udbeasts/Uttkarsh/README.md

 phython progress on 23 sept

 #1)programme to all numbers between 2000 and 3200 which are divisible by 5 but are not multple of 5

-print("programme to all numbers between 2000 and 3200 which are divisible by 5 but are not multple of 5" a=2000 while(a<=3200):
+a=2000
+while(a<=3200):
     if(a%7==0 and a%5!=0):